Frequently Asked Questions

 What is my immigration status after I enter the U.S.

 If you enter the U.S. with a student visa, you must study full-time with no break to keep your student status.
 It is possible to leave the U.S. at the end of a term, and return for a later term.
-After nine consecutive months of study in the U.S., it is possible to stop study for one term and remain in the U.S. legally.
+After nine consecutive months of study in the U.S., it is possible to take a break from classes for up to three months (or two 5-week INTERLINK terms) and remain in the U.S. legally.
 If you lose your student status, you may have to apply to get it back (a long and expensive process with no guarantees), or you may have to leave the U.S. and return with a new I-20 (and possibly a new visa).

 When should I come to INTERLINK to register?